Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Over the phone, by calling 1-866-951-6592, you can book some airlines that are not available on the website, including Allegiant, Gol, Norwegian, and Southwest.
 You can also book cruises over the phone.

-Some key exceptions that you can’t book over the phone or online with your points include: Easyjet, Ryanair, Volaris, Wowair, WizzAir, Interjet, IndiGo, Cebupacific, Spicejet, IndiGo, Lion Air, flybe, flydubai, and Monarch.
+Beware there are some airlines you can’t book at all via Chase, even over the phone.
+The include Easyjet, Ryanair, Volaris, Wowair, WizzAir, Interjet, IndiGo, Cebupacific, Spicejet, IndiGo, Lion Air, flybe, flydubai, and Monarch.

 Tip: An alternative for airlines you can’t book via Chase is to buy the ticket with your card and request statement credit with your points.
 Every point is worth $0.01, so 10,000 points is worth $100 in statement credit.